Synaps3Protocol/sep/SEP/SEP-003/README.md

 - **Staking**: Temporarily locks tokens, reducing the active circulating supply.

 ### 1.6.3 **Future Approach**

 A hybrid model is planned, combining:

-- **Token emissions based on new content** (as an inflationary mechanism).
+- **Token emissions based on delivered content:**
+  Custodians nodes are rewarded with newly minted tokens proportional to the amount of content they successfully deliver across the network.
+This mechanism ties token supply growth directly to actual network usage and demand..
-- **Token burns** (as a deflationary mechanism).
+- **Token burns:**
+  A portion of fees collected on transactions is permanently burned, reducing total supply and fostering scarcity.

-In the long run, the combination of emissions and burns balances supply and demand, stabilizes the token’s value, and promotes sustainable ecosystem growth.
-This hybrid model incentivizes new content creation while controlling inflation and maintaining scarcity, fostering a robust and engaged blockchain community.
+In the long run, this combination balances supply and demand, stabilizes the token’s value, and promotes sustainable ecosystem growth.
+It ensures that inflation is directly correlated with actual protocol activity, while deflation mechanisms control long-term supply, fostering a robust and engaged blockchain community.

 ## 1.7 Fee Rate & Distribution